raspberrypilearning/scary-spot-the-difference-scratch/en/step_2.md

 --- /task ---

 --- task ---
-Click on the **Backdrops** tab and you should see another image there.
+Click on the **Backdrops** tab, and you should see another image there.

 ![backdrops](images/backdrops_tab.png)

-Click on the thumbnail of the zombie, and it should appear on your stage.
+Click on the thumbnail of the zombie, and the zombie image should appear on your stage.
 --- /task ---

 --- task ---